Promoting fishing and U.S. shipbuilding.

 Secured language in law to provide a rare Jones Act waiver for the fishing vessel America’s Finest, the first ever for a new build ship in the fishing fleet.

-Lead a two-year campaign highlighting the project’s significant advancements in fishing vessel operations and efficiency in the U.S. for Members of Congress and the administration.
+Lead a two-year campaign highlighting the project’s significant environmental and economic advancements in and efficiency in the U.S. for Members of Congress and the administration.

 Navigated interest groups, competing state political interests, and administration hurdles resulting in a win.